The Silver Dollar Fish is a popular freshwater aquarium fish.

 You can expect a healthy Silver Dollar to live up to ten years.
 This will depend on how well they are looked after and their genetic composition.

-The only difficulty you should expect is decorating the tank.
+The only difficulty you should expect is in decorating the tank.
 This is because they are notorious for eating plants.
 This behavior has rewarded them with the nickname Plant Piranhas!

 Expect to pay $7-$20 per fish.